Meteor-Community-Packages/meteor-autoform/README.md

 * `doc`: Required for update and remove actions.
 Pass the current document object.
 It's usually easiest to pass the name of a custom helper that returns the object by calling `findOne()`.
 * `validation`: Optional.
 See the "Fine Tuning Validation" section.
-* Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc. It's a good idea to specify an `id` attribute if you want Meteor's input preservation to work.
+* Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc.

+It's best to always include an `id` attribute on your `autoForm` helper.
+This helps ensure input preservation and also sets up form-specific validation contexts.
+A form-specific validation context means that you could have an insert and update form for the same schema on the same page, and typing something invalid in, for example, the "name" field in the insert form will turn that field red, but it won't turn the "name" field in the update form red.
+By contrast, if you forget to specify an `id` for the `autoForm`, both "name" fields would turn red even though the user has only entered invalid text in one of them.

 ### afFieldMessage "propertyName"